jacqinthebox/packer-templates/README.md

-# Templates for Packer (Virtualbox, Parallels and Hyper-V support)
+# Windows templates for Packer

 ## Introduction
 This repository contains Windows templates that can be used to create boxes for Vagrant using Packer.